artificial-intelligence-class/artificial-intelligence-class.github.io/index.md

 Materials for Extra Credit Assignments
 : In addition to the normal homework assignments, we will have a series of optional extra credit assignments that use programmable toy R2D2s.
-These assignments can be done in pairs.
-Each extra credit homework assignment if worth up to about 1% of your overall grade.
+These assignments can be done in groups.
+Each extra credit homework assignment if worth up to about 1% towards your final grade.
+The total amount of extra credit earned will be divided among each student in a group (so students in a large group get less extra credit than students in smaller groups to refelct the effort done).
 : You can borrow one of the R2D2 robots from us.
 It must be returned at the end of the semester in good working order, or you will have to pay $100 to replace it.

 <!--